You are at the centre of our degree programmes. Our lectures, assessments and study support are designed to help you achieve the best result.

 We use a mix of lectures, seminars and practical lab sessions to enhance your learning and to develop essential skills throughout your degree.

 We encourage increasingly independent study throughout your degree.
-The University's policy is that your working week should consist of 40 hours of study.
+The University's policy is that your working week should consist of 40 hours of studying.
 If you have 10 hours of teaching time, we expect you to spend a further 30 hours on private study.
-In Understanding Psychology, you will attend two lectures a week plus one seminar group.
-In Investigating Psychology, you will attend two lectures plus a small group practical class twice a week.
+In the Understanding Psychology module, you will attend two lectures a week plus one seminar group.
+In the Investigating Psychology module, you will go to two lectures plus a small group practical class twice a week.

 Lectures provide an introduction to the key issues and findings in each topic and are delivered by an expert in that particular field.

 Seminars are a weekly one-hour session where you will be encouraged to discuss your learnings with a small group of fellow students, under the guidance of a tutor.
 We encourage you to make the most of these groups by speaking out, listening to others and learning.
 You will soon increasingly present yourself with knowledge and confidence.
 You'll become experienced in being part of a team and explore the topics under study together.